Roraima: Politics

-Roraima is a state of Brazil, being governed by three powers, the executive, represented by the governor, the legislative, represented by the Legislative Assembly of the State of Roraima, and the judiciary, represented by the Court of Justice of the State of Roraima and other courts and judges.
+Roraima is a state of Brazil governed by three powers, the executive, represented by the governor, the legislative, represented by the Legislative Assembly of the State of Roraima, and the judiciary, represented by the Court of Justice of the State of Roraima and other courts and judges.
 Popular participation in government decisions through referendums is also allowed.
 The current constitution of the state of Roraima was enacted on December 31, 1991, in addition to the changes resulting from subsequent constitutional amendments.

 The Roraima Executive Branch is centered on the state governor, who is elected by universal suffrage and direct and secret vote, by the population for terms of up to four years in duration, and can be reelected for another term.
 The Senador Hélio Campos Palace is the seat of the Roraima government since 1991.

 The Legislative Power of Roraima is unicameral, constituted by the Legislative Assembly of the State of Roraima.
 It consists of 24 deputies, who are elected every 4 years.
 In the National Congress, the representation of Roraima is made up of 3 senators and 8 federal deputies.
 The highest court of the Roraima Judiciary is the Court of Justice of the State of Roraima.
 The judiciary is made up of judges and judges of law.

 When it comes to political representation organizations, 34 of the 35 Brazilian political parties have representation in the state.
 According to information released by the Superior Electoral Court (TSE), based on data from April 2016, the political party with the largest number of affiliates in Roraima is the Progressive Republican Party (PRP), with 6,732 members, followed by the Social Democracy Party (PSDB), with 5,356 members and the Democratic Labor Party (PDT), with 5,087 members.
 Other political parties in the state, by number of members, are the Progressive Party (PP), with 4,521 members; and the Workers' Party (PTB), with 3,406 members.
 Also according to the Superior Electoral Court, the Sustainability Network (REDE) and the Unified Socialist Workers Party (PSTU) are the least representative political parties in Roraima, with 21 and 24 members, respectively.
 The New Party (NOVO) is the only Brazilian party that has no representation in Roraima.